-All incoming freshmen must submit their housing application by May 1, 2015*.
-Transfer students who choose to live on campus should submit their housing application and deposit by the date indicated your Terms of Admission.
+All incoming freshmen must submit their housing application by May 1, 2016*.
+Transfer students who choose to live on campus should submit their housing application and deposit by the date indicated on their Terms of Admission.
 Students must submit their housing application prior to this deadline via the myNEU Admitted Student Portal.

 There’s something for everyone here at Northeastern.
-All first year students have more than 20 Living Learning Communities (LLC) to choose from; these are at the heart of residential living at Northeastern University.
-Living Learning Communities provide opportunities for you to live with people of similar interests—whether that be of a personal interest or interest within a specific field of study.
+All first year students have more than 20 Living Learning Communities (LLCs) to choose from; these are at the heart of residential living at Northeastern University.
+LLCs provide opportunities for you to live with people of similar interests—whether that be of a personal interest or interest within a specific field of study.

-*NUin Students: please check the NUin website for housing specific information relating to your program.
+*N.U.in Students: please check The N.U.in Program website for housing specific information relating to your program.

 Living Learning Communities

 An LLC is a welcoming home away from home, where you can explore ideas and activities alongside students who share your passions.
 Our LLCs offer a quintessential residential college experience, coupled with a meaningful support system to help you maximize your academic and experiential pursuits.

 Whether you want to explore a new culture, collaborate on media projects, or live more sustainably, you’ll have plenty of LLCs to choose from.
 Community sizes vary.
 Typically, an LLC occupies a residence hall floor or partial floor, and is led by a resident assistant.

 As an incoming freshman, you will be asked to choose three LLC preferences on your housing application.
 If you are requesting a roommate, please be sure your request is mutual and you both select the same LLC preferences.